 The environment a kitty is living in is part of how much she sheds.
 Shedding is a natural reaction to fright, stress, and illness, so keeping a pet in a calmer, healthy environment will help keep shedding lower.
-Keeping a kitty’s home at a moderate and consistent temperature is helpful, as temperature shifts can trigger shedding.
-Felines need to feel safe and sound.
-They also need their personal and special space.
 A kitty who is shedding more than usual may have an underlying medical problem.
 Disease, emotional distress, physical stress, and anxiety are some environmental factors that can cause a kitty to shed more.

 If a feline allergy is what is triggering symptoms, many owners choose to take medication like antihistamines.
 There are several over-the-counter options as well as prescriptions.
 The medication works differently for everyone.
 Just like allergies, it all depends on the specific person and the severity of their allergen sensitivity.

 Air purifiers are wonderful tools that can make an enormous impact on reducing allergens in a home.
-They can be placed in multiple rooms to help keep the allergen load as low as possible and work to clean the air constantly.
+They can work in multiple rooms to help keep the allergen load as low as possible and work to clean the air constantly.
 Owners should look for a HEPA filtration system.
 HEPA stands for High-Efficiency Particulate Air Filtration, and these systems are a worthy and highly effective choice.
-They are designed to remove 99.97% of airborne particulates.
+They work to remove 99.97% of airborne particulates.
 They remove mold, dust, bacteria, and allergy-inducing proteins like Fel d 1.
-These are highly recommended for feline owners, especially those that suffer from allergies.

 Clean Litter Box